BrandonLiang/ASR_Punctuation_Capitalization_Numeral/README.txt

         runs through monophone and triphone (delta-based, delta + delta, LDA-MLLT & SAT) training and alignment to get the GMM-HMM model and decodes the model to get prediction and WER
     Stage 4 - Neural Modeling
         runs through TDNN and RNNLM to get the final model and decodes the model to get prediction and WER

+Note that it will most likely crash because the Kaldi-required data/ and exp/ directories are not stored in this repository.

 Sample Decoding Files:
     decoded lattices: ./exp_v?/tri4a_ali/decode_*/lat.*.gz